 An automatic stay lasts only as long as the bankruptcy does, but what happens once the bankruptcy ends?
 That depends on whether or not the debt for which your wages are being garnished is dischargeable — that is, whether the court can eliminate it at the end of the case.
 Creditors can’t continue to garnish your wages for dischargeable debt but can do so for nondischargeable ones.
 In a Chapter 13 bankruptcy, once you pay some of your pre-bankruptcy debts in accordance with a court-approved plan, the debts remaining will be discharged and your creditors won’t be able to garnish your wages to satisfy them.
 In Chapter 7 bankruptcies, some types of pre-bankruptcy debts, as well as those incurred after filing, cannot be eliminated.
 We can advise you which debts are dischargeable and protect you from further wage garnishment for those debts.

 Gates Law Group, A Professional Corporation helps its clients stop wage garnishment through the bankruptcy process.
-Please call 559-432-9944 or contact us online to schedule a free initial consultation.
+Please call 559-432-9944 or contact us online to schedule a consultation.
 We serve clients from our main office in Fresno and locations in Paso Robles and Visalia.